 11. 9/11 Tribute Museum and One World Trade Center

-The Museum is a quick, few-minute walk down Greenwich Street from One World Trade Center, and documents the events and stories through interactive technology, articles and recounts of first-hand experiences.
+The Museum is a quick, few-minute walk down Greenwich Street from One World Trade Center, in the Financial district.
+It documents the events and stories through interactive technology, articles and recounts of first-hand experiences.

 12. Impress your Foodie Friends with a Visit to a Michelin Star Restaurant